-For countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (geographical BSE risk level I) sourcing of raw materials from any animal is in principle safe with regard to BSE risks.
-Sourcing from animals that passed the ante-mortem inspection as fit for human consumption would add additional safety.
+For countries where the presence of one or more cattle clinically or pre-clinically infected with the BSE agent in a region or country is highly unlikely (geographical BSE risk level I) sourcing of raw materials from any animal should not present a safety problem with regard to BSE risks.
+Sourcing from animals that passed the antemortem inspection as fit for human consumption would add additional reassurance.

 For other countries, the safest sourcing of the material would in principle be from animals that passed (for hides) the ante-mortem inspection as fit for human consumption or (for bones) both the ante- and post-mortem inspection.
-The risk of cross contamination with specified risk materials or potentially contaminated materials should of course be minimal.
+The risk of cross contamination with specified risk materials or potentially contaminated materials should be assured.